- The ObjectOutputStream Class

 Exceptions may occur during the traversal or may occur in the

 underlying stream.
-For any subclass of IOException
+For any subclass of IOException, the

 exception is written to the stream using the exception protocol and the

 stream state is discarded.
-If a second IOException
+If a second IOException is

 thrown while attempting to write the first exception into the stream,